 A general approach for suspected abuse includes:

-- Brief assessment to determine whether there is
+- Initial assessment to determine whether there

 - Contact Te Puaruruhau.
 In normal working